Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 > Performant minutes: Measured by the fraction of minutes where P99 latency is under 100ms, evaluated every day.

-This means all requests during a single minute are gathered and each requests latency forms a distribution, from shortest to longest latency, and we measure the slowest latency of the fastest 99% (excluding the slowest 1%).
+This means all response latencies during a single minute are gathered and form a distribution, from shortest to longest latency, and we measure the slowest latency of the fastest 99% (excluding the slowest 1%).
 If that latency is less than 100ms, we state that this minute was "performant".
 The fraction of performant minutes every day is how "performant" our service has been during that day.

 An SLO for this SLI could then be:

-> 1400 of 1440 performant minutes.
+> 1400 of 1440 performant minutes

 An SLA with a consumer